Karankadam9/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Where Creativity Meets Soul!
-    text: "##### Step into a world of art that speaks to your heart!
-At KS-Artistry, we bring you an exquisite collection of Mandala art, stunning canvas paintings, and charming home decor pieces, all handcrafted with passion and precision.\n\n##### Each creation is designed to add beauty, serenity, and a touch of uniqueness to your space.
-Whether you're looking for a mesmerizing centerpiece or a thoughtful gift, you'll find something special here.\n\n##### Explore, get inspired, and let art elevate your surroundings! \U0001F3A8✨\n\n"
+    text: "Discover handcrafted Mandala art, stunning canvas paintings, and unique home decor pieces made with passion.
+Each piece is designed to bring beauty and positivity to your space.\n\nFind the perfect artwork for your home or a thoughtful gift—shop now and bring art into your life! \U0001F6CD️\n"
     actions:
       - label: Get started
         altText: ''